-- Does the child’s disability require more care than Country Fun Child Care be reasonably able to provide?
+- Does the child’s disability require more care than Country Fun Child Care is reasonably able to provide?

-- Do provider and supervising staff have the skills and abilities needed to perform medical or other duties required for the child’s care, or can the necessary skills be readily acquire?
+- Does provider have the skills and abilities needed to perform medical or other duties required for the child’s care, or can the necessary skills be readily acquire?

 - Is Country Fun Child Care equipped to meet the health and safety needs of this child?

-- Is the extra time provider/supervising staff will need to devote to taking care of this child more than can be handled without putting the other children in care at increased risk for illness or injury, or without causing neglect of their needs?
+- Is the extra time the provider will need to devote to taking care of this child more than can be handled without putting the other children in care at increased risk for illness or injury, or without causing neglect of their needs?